esw0116/Equation-Detector/README.md

 ##TODO
 - [x] Edit loss plot(need to reduce bouncing graph)
+- [x] Encode the latex code according to the dictionary
-- [ ] Implement successfully loading model
+- [ ] Implement loading model from pt file
+- [ ] Add resume functions(Prerequisite : Save optimizer params)
+- [ ] Distinguish CAPITAL letters from small letters in symbol directory
 - [ ] Initialize the parameter(Inception)
+- [ ] Check the encoding algorithm by making a decoder